Ganapathipurandhar/-CSharpConsoleApplications/README.md

 <img src="assets/images/LINQ2.png" alt="LINQ query image 2">

-<br> Write a LINQ query that retrieves the names of all the courses where all the students have at least one grade greater than or equal to 80:
+<br> Retrieve the names of all courses where every student has at least one grade of 80 or higher:

 `var coursesNames = courses
                 .Where(c => c.Students.All(s => s.Grades.Any(g => g >= 80)))